parsa-abbasi/NodeClassification/utils/README.md

 - `edge_index`: a list of tuples where each tuple represents an edge between two nodes
 - `directed`: a boolean that represents whether the graph is directed or not

+**Note:** As the visualization is done using plotly, it may not work or render properly when trying to visualize a large graph.
+In that case, you can use [cytoscape](https://cytoscape.org/) or its extension in [dash](https://dash.plotly.com/cytoscape) to visualize the graph.

 ### Functions

 | Function | Description | Arguments |